Long Island Accidents Involving Cellphones

 If, on the other hand, the person is using a hands-free phone, which is permissible, it makes it a much more palatable case for an attorney to handle.

 If the defendant is using a phone that requires the use of the hands, the attorney starts allocating liability, evaluating a case, and looking at the person using the phone as having more significant liability, which makes the case better if it is the defendant holding the phone and using it.

 On the other hand, if the defendant is using a hands-free phone, the same rules apply.
 It is just as a matter of distraction when talking on the phone, but it is not a slam dunk case because the defendant was speaking on a hands-free phone.
-An individual will still have to prove that they were not the one who caused the accident involving a cell phone in Long Island.
+An individual will still have to prove that they were not the one who caused the accident involving a cell phone.

 Evidence in Car Accident Claims

 The evidence in car accidents can be the telephone records, which has become an increasingly popular issue in the courts as to whether to allow the use of records or not.
 In some cases, courts will allow it and in some cases, courts will not allow it.
-It depends on if there is enough evidence that basically says that one or both of the drivers were using a phone at the time of the accident.
+In Long Island, it depends on if there is enough evidence that basically says one or both of the drivers were using a phone at the time of the car crash.
 Then the courts will probably allow the use of phone records to try to find out with some level of definitiveness whether they were, in fact, on the phone, which might have a detrimental effect on either party.

 For example, if the police report says that one party was using their phone or witnesses said that one party was using their phone at the time of the accident, the courts might allow looking at the person’s telephone records to see if it coincides at the time of the accident.
 On the other hand, if one party was just going on a fishing expedition and says, that the other party was on their phone, the courts may not allow that unless some other evidence is pointing to that.